500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 - Government schemes (CPF and SRS)

 Cash is used as a balancing account.
-This means that any expenses shortfall or costs of goals you have comes out of cash.
-If there aren’t enough funds from your CPF, SRS and investments to meet your retirement expenses, we’ll draw the remainder from cash.
+This means that any shortfall in retirement income to meet your retirement expenses will be covered by cash.
+If there aren’t enough funds from your CPF, SRS and income stream plans to meet your retirement expenses, we’ll draw the remainder from cash.

 See FAQs for how cash is projected.